pakyow/pakyow/pakyow-ui/README.md

 our app to the client.
 Our app retains a backend-driven architecture while still behaving like a modern app with live updates.

-## Client Library
+## Ring - Client Library

-PakyowUI ships with a client library called Pakyow.js, effectively bringing Pakyow's view transformation API to the client.
+PakyowUI ships with a client library called Ring, effectively bringing Pakyow's view transformation API to the client.
 In addition to applying view transformations, Pakyow.js also ships with several components, including: